Skip to Content

 • 1 teaspoon lemon extract

-• 1 tablespoon water, more or less depending on the consistency you want
+• 1 tablespoon water +/- depending on desired consistency

 For the Brownie Bites: